MicrosoftDocs/VBA-Docs/api/Access.Application.DirtyObject.md

 The **DirtyObject** method is useful when you are modifying a form or report in a web database programmatically.
 When you do this, Microsoft Access does not automatically detect that the form or report has changed, which may cause you to lose the changes when you save and close the object.
 If you use the **DirtyObject** method to specify that the form or report has been changed, the changes will be saved when you save the form or report.

-A run-time error will occur if the form or report specified by the _ObjectName_ argument is not open.
+A run-time error occurs if the form or report specified by the _ObjectName_ argument is not open.